Halitosis-causing tonsil stones may contain spent white blood cells

 Lee explained that the tonsils are repositories for the invading bacteria that have been filtered through the nose.
 Once caught in the tonsils, these pathogens are attacked by white blood cells, or lymphocytes, which die along with the bacteria themselves.

 The authors added that white blood cells don't always stay inside the tonsils.
 Evidently, they can migrate outside the walls of the tissue itself and into the small folds, or "crypts", where some pathogens hide.
 It is here that tonsil stones originate.

 Once they have formed their initial deposit, these stones - also called tonsilloliths - begin to grow more rapidly, as food particles stick in the crypts and bacteria feast on these little bits.
 Over time, tonsil stones can get quite large, giving off a powerful odor that rivals almost any other form of bad breath.

-To eliminate these little objects, it's best to gargle periodically with a specialty breath freshening rinse, or - if you've just run out - hydrogen peroxide or salt water.
+To target these little objects, it's best to gargle periodically with a specialty breath freshening rinses or tonsil stones kits.